Loading...

 How to consume Sourdough toast without glucose spikes

-Engage in a short walk or light exercise after eating to help your muscles utilize the glucose for energy.
+Take a short walk or engage in light physical activity after eating to help your muscles use up glucose and reduce blood sugar levels.

 Monitor Timing